Axway/amplify-central/content/en/docs/manage_marketplace/set_product_visibility.md

     * **Everyone** - (default) the product is visible in the Marketplace by all registered users in your provider organization.
     * **Selected teams** - only users registered with a Marketplace account and a member of the selected teams can see the product in the Marketplace.
-    * **Exclude selected teams** - only users registered with a Marketplace account and not a member of the selected teams can see the product in the Mrketplace.
+    * **Exclude selected teams** - only users registered with a Marketplace account and not a member of the selected teams can see the product in the Marketplace.
     * **Include teams having tag** - only members of the team that have the selected tag can see the product in the Marketplace.
     * **None** - the product is not visible to any user registered with a Marketplace account or anonymous users.